Review and road test of the Skoda Karoq

 The Yeti couldn't ever quite decide whether it wanted to be a Juke-shaped supermini-sized SUV or a Qashqai-shaped family hatch-sized model.
 This larger Karoq has had no such dilemma, originally launched back in 2017, firmly targeted at the Qashqai sector - and offering a larger boot, amongst other incentives, to tempt buyers away from Nissan's market leader.
 Here, we're looking at the updated version, announced at the end of 2021.
 If you're wondering if the word 'Karoq' has any meaning, then we'll tell you that it's taken from the language of an Alaskan tribe and, roughly translated, means 'car arrow'.
 Make of that what you will.

 Not much has changed with the engineering of this car.
 Under the skin, this Skoda uses much the same MQB chassis as you'll find in the Volkswagen Group's rival SEAT Ateca and Volkswagen Tiguan models.
 The set-up with this Karoq is deliberately more comfort-orientated than it is in the Ateca.
 The various powerplants on offer are all familiar from other Volkswagen Group models.
-There are five turbo-charged direct injection engine options, none of which (yet) get the VW Group's latest mild hybrid tech.
+There are four turbo-charged direct injection engine options, none of which (yet) get the VW Group's latest mild hybrid tech.
 As before, things kick off with a 110PS 1.0-litre TSI petrol unit, but most choose the 150PS 1.5 litre TSI powerplant, which uses cylinder deactivation for an exemplary combination of performance and efficiency.
-There's also a 190PS 2.0 TSI variant.
-There are also two 2.0 TDI diesel engines, now with the VW Group's latest 'Twin Dosing' technology and offering either 115PS or 150PS.
+There are also two 2.0 TDI diesel engines, now with the VW Group's latest 'Twin Dosing' technology and offering either 116PS or 150PS.
 Both are available with either a 6-speed manual gearbox or 7-speed DSG auto transmission.

-Only the top 2.0 TDI diesel and 2.0 TSI petrol variants are available with 4WD.
+Only the top 2.0 TDI 150PS diesel is available with 4WD.
 These derivatives are also fitted with a special 'Off Road' mode and hill descent control so that you can more easily slither down slippery slopes.
 In general though, this Skoda's limited ground clearance makes testing off road forays fairly inadvisable.
 The Karoq is much happier being used for tarmac use and an option worth considering here is the 'DCC' 'Dynamic Chassis Control' adaptive damping system that can considerably improve the ride over poor surfaces.
 It works through the settings of the standard 'Driving Mode Select' system.

 Design and Build

 Subtle styling changes mark out this updated Karoq model.
 The front grille is now wider and hexagonal in shape, the headlights and tail lights are slimmer, there's a larger rear spoiler and the bumpers have been restyled.
 As before, this is one of the larger SUVs in the mid-sized SUV class.
-Take the boot, rated at 521-litres and extendable to 1,630-litres if you fold forward the rear bench, optionally available in 'VarioFlex' form made up of three separate seats that can, if required, be taken out completely.
+Take the boot, rated at 521-litres and extendable to 1,630-litres if you fold forward the rear bench.
+Avoid base trim and that back seat will come in 'VarioFlex' form made up of three separate seats that canslide and, if required, be taken out completely.
 If you do that, a van-like capacity of up to 1,810-litres is freed up.
 Few Qashqai-class models can get close to that.
 View the car in profile and the longer-than-average wheelbase by class standards is very evident and the side aesthetics are also characterised by short overhangs and a sloping roofline that's visually extended by a contour in the D-pillar.

 Market and Model